saitarunallu/CredNXT/replit.md

 ## Recent Changes

 ### Contact System Removal (August 2025)
-- **Removed contact list functionality entirely** - The app no longer maintains separate contact lists
+- **Completely removed contacts table** - Dropped the contacts table entirely from the database schema
 - **Direct user-to-user offers** - Mobile numbers are now used to send offers directly to registered users or unregistered recipients
 - **Automatic user detection** - When entering a mobile number, the app checks if the user is registered and auto-fills their name
-- **Updated database schema** - Offers table now stores recipient phone/name directly instead of referencing contacts table
+- **Updated database schema** - Offers table now stores recipient phone/name directly with optional user ID reference
-- **Simplified UX** - Phone number entry comes first, followed by name field that auto-fills or allows manual entry
+- **Simplified storage layer** - Removed all contact-related methods from storage interface and implementation
+- **Cleaner data flow** - All queries now join directly with users table when user information is needed
 - **Fixed authentication** - JWT tokens now properly included in all API requests for seamless user lookup

 ### Enhanced Tenure and Repayment Options (August 2025)